 The non-rechargeable CR123 battery system was superseded in October 2014 by the rechargeable dual battery system.
-Each oxygen controller has its own battery compartment and circuitry.
-It is imperative to ensure that both B1 & B2 lids are securely fastened.
-To aid this, use silicone grease to lubricate the battery compartment Orings.
+On all versions, each oxygen controller has its own battery compartment and circuitry.
+On the CR123 version it is imperative to ensure that both B1 & B2 lids are securely fastened.
+To aid this, use silicone grease to lubricate the battery compartment O rings.
 3-Volt Lithium batteries (2 x 3 Volt batteries per compartment), the recommended Fujitsu or Energiser CR123 are readily available.

 From firmware version 05.01.00 only battery B1 is used during calibration and to power the solenoid/handset.
 Should B1 drop below a pre-determined voltage the power drain will automatically be changed to B2.
 Should B2 also reach the pre-determined voltage then power will be drawn automatically from both batteries.
-Should the ppO2 fall below 0.4 bar the power is also drawn from both batteries.
+Should the ppO_2 fall below 0.4 bar the power is also drawn from both batteries.